Bayesian Predictive Inference Beyond Martingales: Discussion

 \section{Discussion}

 We defined a new class of predictive schemes suitable for bootstrap methods like predictive resampling.
 It was known that, if one only requires the sequence of random variables to be asymptotically exchangeable, then the predictive rule does not need to be a martingale.
 The main contribution of this paper is the definition of a new property - almost conditionally identically distributed variables - which provides a practical criterion for determining whether an algorithm can be used for predictive resampling.
-Our motivation stems from the desire to use algorithms developed in machine learning and learning theory for prediction within a statistical framework for parameter inference.
-We demonstrated that several existing and new predictive rules satisfy the a.c.i.d. property: notably, kernel estimators, an approximation to the random forest, and the parametric Bayesian bootstrap.
+We demonstrated that existing and new predictive rules satisfy the a.c.i.d. property: notably, kernel estimators, including an approximation to the random forests, and the parametric Bayesian bootstrap.

 To establish the a.c.i.d. property, we relied on total variation bounds.
-This approach can be substantially more tractable than verifying almost sure weak convergence of a predictive sequence (e.g., Example~\ref{ex:gauss_intro}), although it is not always feasible or straightforward.
+This approach can be substantially more tractable than verifying almost sure weak convergence of a predictive sequence, although it is not always feasible or straightforward.
 Developing conditions that imply the a.c.i.d. property while working with a smaller class of sets would be valuable.
 A way could be using algebras that generate the Borel sigma-algebra and monotone class-type arguments.
 An alternative route may involve bounding weaker metrics (e.g., Wasserstein distance) that enable control of the total variation.
 For instance, \cite{chae2020wasserstein} demonstrate that under sufficient smoothness of the underlying densities, the total variation can be bounded by a power of the Wasserstein.

+More technical tools for almost-supermartingale random measures are necessary.
+In the martingale case, there are central limit theorems \citep{berti2004limit} and sufficient conditions for the limiting model to be absolutely continuous \citep{berti2013exchangeable}.
+These results are of interest to statisticians: for example, \cite{fortini2020quasi} use CLTs to build asymptotic credible intervals; \cite{fortini2020quasi} also characterize the limit model of Newton’s algorithm, and \cite{fong2021martingale} that of the Gaussian copula.
+Similar results would enable analogous developments in this context for specific procedures; e.g., kernel estimators.

 From a methodological standpoint, it would be of interest to examine the a.c.i.d. property for other algorithms in machine learning and statistical learning.
 We did not investigate wavelet-based or orthonormal basis estimators, and our analysis of random forests was based on a simplified approximation: there are alternatives to this such as the proposals in \cite{scornet2016random}.
 Among the methods we considered, kernel-based predictive resampling stands out as especially promising.
 Compared to the Bayesian bootstrap, kernel methods are better suited for estimating continuous parameters; compared to copula-based approaches, they do not require a discretization grid, and benefit from an extensive literature and widespread use.
 However, it remains crucial to develop principled procedures for selecting key parameters, such as the bandwidth, when using kernel methods in this setting.